 Avenging Force was a modest actioner to emerge from the heyday of Golan-Globus.
 (Apparently it started life as a sequel to Invasion U.S.A. but Chuck Norris dropped out and the script was rewritten as a standalone project).
 It was almost certainly influenced by Southern Comfort (1981), which featured a group of National Guardsmen being hunted through the Louisiana bayous.
-Avenging Force is also interesting in its prefigural of the theme of white supremacist militias that became regular villains in many 1990s low-budget action films (and not to mention in real-life), as well as anticipating the action movies use of the theme of human hunting as a sport conducted by elite groups that would feature in films like Deadly Prey (1988), Death Ring (1993), Hard Target (1993), Surviving the Game (1994) and The Eliminator (2004).
+Avenging Force is also interesting in its prefigural of the theme of white supremacist militias that became regular villains in many 1990s low-budget action films (and not to mention in real-life), as well as anticipating the action movies use of the theme of human hunting as a sport conducted by elite groups that would feature in films like Deadly Prey (1988), Death Ring (1993), Hard Target (1993), Surviving the Game (1994), The Eliminator (2004)and Darkweb (2016).

 Avenging Force is a competently made effort as 1980s action films go.
 The film exists largely to propel itself from one action sequence to the next and never concerns itself with too much complexity outside of that.
 The action scenes have a sufficiently meaty punch.
 Sam Firstenberg sets up a captivating opening with victims being pursued through the bayous in the rain and then killed by shadowy figures wearing variously white or strangely ornamented masks and bandanas.
 The film is reasonably budgeted, although occasionally Golan-Globuss often threadbare production values do show through the Mardi Gras scene, for instance, economically takes place around a single street corner, a hotel frontispiece and a parade float where, as soon as the action begins, the other parade attendees all mysteriously vanish.
 There are some tough and energetic sequences with Michael Dudikoff and Steve James fighting the assassins around a dock area and in a burning house.
 The film gains its feet during the often brutal survivalism of its extended climax with Michael Dudikoff running through the bayous facing various masked samurai sword, shotgun and crossbow wielders and a wrestler in hand-to-hand combat, and a real smash-em-up sword and mace showdown with John P. Ryan in the final scene.